-- 1) Looked after Children in the care of a Local Authority or Children who were looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order) immediately after they had been looked after.
-Provided appropriate evidence is submitted Please see Note 1. - 2) Children who have strong medical or social grounds for admission.
+- 1) Looked after Children or Previously Looked after Children Please see Note 1. - 2) Children who have strong medical or social grounds for admission to The Heights School in particular.
 Please see Note 2. - 3) Children whose permanent home address is in the catchment area of the school and have a sibling who is expected to be attending the school when the child starts school.
 Please see Note 3. - 4) Children who have a sibling who was attending the school on 3rd October 2014 (the first national school census day for 2014/2015) and have a sibling (not necessarily the same sibling) who is expected to be attending the school when the child starts school.
-Please see Note 4. - 5) Children whose permanent home address is in the catchment area of the school. - 6) Children whose permanent home address is not in the catchment area of the school but have a sibling who is expected to be attending the school when the child starts school.
+Please see Note 4.

+- 5) Children whose permanent home address is in the catchment area of the school. - 6) Children whose permanent home address is not in the catchment area of the school but have a sibling who is expected to be attending the school when the child starts school.
 Please see Note 3. - 7) Other children.